 And He summoned the multitude with His disciples, and said to them, “If anyone wishes to come after Me, let him deny himself, and take up his cross, and follow Me.
 For whoever wishes to save his life shall lose it; but whoever loses his life for My sake and the gospel’s shall save it.
 For what does it profit a man to gain the whole world, and forfeit his soul?
 For what shall a man give in exchange for his soul?
 For whoever is ashamed of Me and My words in this adulterous and sinful generation, the Son of Man will also be ashamed of him when He comes in the glory of His Father with the holy angels” (Mark 8:34-38).

-When we read these words honestly, we realize that they are not an invitation to a deeper walk addressed to Christians, but a revelation of what is required of nonbelievers if they are to be saved.
+When we read these words honestly, we realize that they are not an invitation to a deeper walk addressed to Christians, as many today believe, but a revelation of what is required of nonbelievers if they are to be saved.

-First, note that Jesus’ words here were addressed to nonbelievers and believers.
+First, note that Jesus’ words were addressed to nonbelievers and believers.
 Jesus “summoned the multitude with His disciples” (Mark 8:34, emphasis added).
+Unbelievers were listening and Jesus knew it.

 Second, Jesus declared at the outset that what He was about to say applied to anyone who wished to “come after” or “follow” Him (Mark 8:34).
 That person must deny himself and take up his cross.
 So there are conditions.
 There is a cost.